 Typical clinical course

-• usually, the deficit is maximal initially; the undulating and progressive course is possible (thrombus dynamics, quality of collateral circulation….)
+• sudden onset, with the deficit usually reaching its maximum severity initially; the undulating and progressive course is possible (due to thrombus dynamics, quality of collateral circulation, etc.)

 • focal, negative symptoms (hemiparesis, hemihypesthesia, dysarthria, aphasia, hemianopsia, etc.-)